 Why do I have to wait so long to get an appointment with my veterinarian?

-Veterinary medicine across Canada is facing an extraordinary challenge with increased demand and reduced access to care.
+Veterinary medicine across Canada is facing a challenge with increased demand and reduced access to care.
 This is due to a variety of factors, including:

 - A drastic rise in pet ownership, especially since the pandemic started.